When the stock markets get choppy, it pays to remember a few key lessons:

 Don’t give into doom and gloom

-For instance, fluctuating prices could give you the opportunity to buy shares in a solid company when the price is very low, and then wait for cumulative growth down the road.
+For instance, fluctuating prices in a volatile market could give you the opportunity to buy shares in a solid company when the price is very low, and then wait for cumulative growth down the road.
 In a year or two’s time you could be sitting pretty.

 It’s always worth remembering why you chose to invest in the first place.
 You probably chose shares or shares-based funds as a long-term investment – over five years or more.
 Despite some short-term volatility, assets such as shares and property have been shown to produce relatively positive returns over the long term.
 So as long as your fundamental reasons to invest haven’t changed, you could still be on track to achieve your investment goals.

-By regularly investing the same amount in a share or share-based fund, say monthly, the process allows you to smooth out the effect of its price highs and lows.
+By regularly investing the same amount in a share or share-based fund, say monthly, the process allows you to smooth out the effect of a volatile stock market.
 Instead of buying at just one price, you’re buying the same assets at different prices.
 Obviously, if the price rises you may lose out, but if the price falls, you’ll benefit from more shares at a lower price with the potential for greater capital growth in the long run.

 3. Allow for recovery time